-With the border now fully opened poses another challenge as residents from Hong Kong have taken a liking to by spending their time in Shenzhen.
-However we believe the return of travelers to Hong Kong will eventually alleviate this challenge.
-We will continue to improve of the quality of our food together with the highest standard of services.
+With a downturn in the global economic conditions, we expect the business of the Group will be affected, however, we will continue to improve the quality of our food together with the highest standard of services.
 Value-for-money is the key to our success, customers need to feel that they are getting their money's worth by providing a dining experience that matches their expectation.